Man charged in synagogue attack was star scholar and athlete

 “Crowds would be cheering his name,” Cruise said Monday.
 “Everybody loved him.”

-Earnest counted Jews and blacks among his friends.
+Earnest counted Jews and black people among his friends.
 His father, John A. Earnest, is a popular physics teacher at Mt.
 Carmel, where he has worked for 31 years.

 “He was very close to his dad,” Cruise said.
 “He always hung out in his classroom, came to see him at lunch.
 He always seemed like a nice guy … He didn’t seem like the type of person who would go off the deep end.”